-To get started with AEM Commerce as a Cloud Service, your Experience Manager Cloud Service needs to be provisioned with the Commerce Integration Framework (CIF) add-on.
-The CIF add-on is an additional module on top of AEM Sites as a Cloud Service.
+To get started with Adobe Experience Manager (AEM) Commerce as a Cloud Service, your Experience Manager Cloud Service must be provisioned with the Commerce Integration Framework (CIF) add-on.
+The CIF add-on is an extra module on top of AEM Sites as a Cloud Service.

 The onboarding for AEM Commerce as a Cloud Service is a two-step process:

 The first onboarding step is done by Adobe.
-For more details on pricing and provisioning, you need to reach out to your sales representative.
+For more details on pricing and provisioning, you must reach out to your sales representative.

-Once you have been provisioned with the CIF add-on, it will be applied to any existing Cloud Manager programs.
-In case, you don’t have a Cloud Manager Program, you will need to create a new one.
-For more details, refer to Setup your Program.
+After you are provisioned with the CIF add-on, it is applied to any existing Cloud Manager programs.
+In case you do not have a Cloud Manager Program, you must create one.
+For more details, see Set up your Program.

 The second step is self-service for each AEM as a Cloud Service environment.
-There are some additional configurations you will need to do after the initial provisioning of the CIF add-on.
+There are some additional configurations that you must do after the initial provisioning of the CIF add-on.

-To connect the CIF add-on & the AEM CIF Core Components with a commerce solution, you need to provide the GraphQL endpoint URL via a Cloud Manager environment variable.
+To connect the CIF add-on & the AEM CIF Core Components with a commerce solution, you must provide the GraphQL endpoint URL by way of a Cloud Manager environment variable.
 The variable name is

 COMMERCE_ENDPOINT.
-A secure connection via HTTPS must be configured.
+A secure connection by way of HTTPS must be configured.

 This environment variable is used in two places:

 /api/graphql.
-This is used by the AEM commerce authoring tools (CIF add-on) and CIF client-side components.
+This URL is used by the AEM commerce authoring tools (CIF add-on) and CIF client-side components.

-Optional and only for Adobe Commerce Enterprise / Cloud the CIF add-on supports the use of staged catalog data for AEM authors.
-This requieres to configure an authorization token.
-The configured authorization token is only available and used on AEM author instances for security reasons.
-AEM publish instances cannot show staged data.
+Optionally, and only for Adobe Commerce Enterprise / Cloud, the CIF add-on supports the use of staged catalog data for AEM authors.
+This data requires that you configure an authorization header.
+This header is only available and used on AEM Author instances for security reasons.
+AEM Publish instances cannot show staged data.

 There are two options to configure the endpoint:

-This can be done using a dialog on the Environment Details page.
-When viewing this page for a Commerce-enabled program, a button will be displayed if the endpoint is not currently configured:
+This configuration can be done using a dialog box on the Environment Details page.
+When viewing this page for a Commerce-enabled program, a button is displayed if the endpoint is not currently configured:

-After the endpoint (optionally an authentication token for staged catalog support) is set, the endpoint will be displayed on the detail page.
-Clicking the Edit icon will open the same dialog where the endpoint can be modified if necessary.
+After the endpoint and optionally an authorization header for staged catalog support is set, the endpoint is displayed on the detail page.
+Clicking the Edit icon to open the same dialog box where you can edit the endpoint, if necessary.

-To connect AEM with a commerce solution via Adobe I/O CLI, follow these steps:
+To connect AEM with a commerce solution by way of Adobe I/O CLI, follow these steps: